dotlang/language/Enhancements.md

 ? - what about putting function name first?
 `f: func(x: int, y:int) -> float { ... }`
 its not beautiful and its confusing.

+? - what about enums?

+? - what about operators?

+? - what about throw and defer? assert?

+? - how to have defer with a function that returns multiple items?

+? - do we need alias for import?

+? - what should be behavior of `=`?

+? - do we still need all undefined/defined and & operators?

+? - review special syntax section

+? - do we need aspects?

+? - can we replace auto with var?